fbpx

 Are bed bugs dangerous?

-Unlike other pests that carry diseases, such as cockroaches, bed bugs are objectively more of a nuisance pest than a genuine danger to humans.
+Unlike other pests that carry diseases, such as cockroaches, bed bugs bite people and animals during the night while they sleep, making them more of a nuisance pest than a genuine danger to humans.
 Their bites may become red and itchy welts, but the bed bugs themselves do not carry diseases or harmful bacteria.
 The most common issues associated with bed bugs are allergic reactions or psychological stress, such as insomnia or anxiety.

 How do I know if I have bed bugs?

-If you have a bed bug infestation, you may notice red bite marks on your skin and rust-colored stains, shed skins, or eggs around your bed or under your mattress You should also keep an eye out for bed bugs themselves.
+If you have a bed bug infestation, you may notice red bite marks on your skin and rust-colored stains, shed skins, or eggs around your bed or under your mattress.
+You should also keep an eye out for bed bugs themselves.
+Knowing where to find bed bugs is crucial for effective control.
 Bed bugs have red-brown, flat, oval-shaped bodies, and are between 4 and 7 millimeters in diameter.
 They often resemble apple seeds.

 How to Prevent a Bed Bug Infestation